- Country Info

 Each consulate has different Korea visa requirements for the interview.
 Please check the website of your Korean consulate to see how to make an appointment.
 Some consulates require you to mail your application materials before the interview while others allow you to take everything in person.

 Once you have your Visa Issuance Number it is time to send or take your application and application documents to the Korean Consulate or Embassy nearest to you.
 Check his link to find out which office has jurisdiction for your state.

 You will also need to download the E2 teaching visa application form from the Korean Consulate Website in your area and complete it.

 Required Documents to Apply for an E2 Teaching Visa at the Korean Consulate

 Please check with your Korean consulate as some Korean consulates require different documents.

-- Passport: Make sure you have your passport ready, that there is 6 months validity left on it and that there is at least 1 empty page.
+- Passport: Make sure you have your passport ready.
+That means it must have 6 months of validity left on it and that there is at least 1 empty page.
 Make sure it's signed too.

 - Transcripts: Send one set of sealed transcripts to the consulate.

+Each Korean consulate has different processing times (from one hour to 5 days).
 Once the consulate receives your application and paperwork, they will contact you to arrange an interview.
-Some consulates will let you call to book an interview before you have your visa number, others will not.
+Some consulates will let you call to book an interview before you have your South Korea visa number.
+Others will not.
 Call your consulate to see how they want you to book your interview.
-Be nice.
+And, of course, always be nice.